Kansas High School Principal Resigns Over Fake Degree Report In Student Newspaper

 — News You Need (@NewsNeedNow) April 5, 2017

-Robertson, however, told the school paper staff during a conference call she physically attended Corllins University and was educated there before the school lost its accreditation.
-She told the Kansas City Star that her degrees were legitimate, and that the group of six student reporters did not base their findings on fact.
+Robertson, however, told the school paper staff during a conference call she physically attended Corllins University and was educated at its California campus before the school lost its accreditation.
+She told the Kansas City Star that her degrees are legitimate, and that the group of six student reporters did not base their findings on fact.

 “The current status of Corllins University is not relevant because when I received my MA in 1994 and my PhD in 2010, there was no issue,” she said in an email.
 “All three of my degrees have been authenticated by the US government.”